 Wamboin Rural Fire Brigade

-The Wamboin Rural Fire Brigade is part of the Lake George Zone of the NSW Rural Fire Service.
-We are a volunteer organisation that services the Wamboin, Bywong and Sutton Park communities
+The Wamboin Rural Fire Brigade is part of the Lake George District of the NSW Rural Fire Service.
+We are a volunteer organisation that services the Wamboin community, and the parts of the Bywong and Sutton communities that are in the QPRC Local Government Area.

 Brigade%20cropped%20-%201